2024 Edition

 3. the full and appropriate implementation of applicable laws and regulations regarding issues concerning the service population;

-4. improved supports and accommodations for individuals with special needs, marginalized communities, or different ethnic origins;
+4. improved support and accommodations for people with special needs;

 Examples: The organization can work at several levels to advocate with, and on behalf of, persons, groups, and families served.
 For example, direct service personnel can be given the time to carry out advocacy activities so they can support persons and families served to solve problems related to their individual cases.
 Advisory board members, management, and other personnel, along with persons served, can engage in legislative and other system-wide advocacy activities.
 They may also work collaboratively with other community organizations to monitor federal, state, and/or local activity that impacts the service population.